Gracecjy/BlueDay/index.md

-## Time Series Forecasting -- for Sales, Transactions, Visits
+## Time Series Forecasting -- for Sales, Transactions, and Visits

-You can use the [editor on GitHub](https://github.com/Gracecjy/BlueDay/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This capstone project is about forecasting sales for companies to make informed business decisions.
+For instance, if managers could have the projection of sales for the next two-weeks in advance, they would be able to properly allocate labor hours and identify the working efficiency of employees.

 ### Markdown